A novel family of beta mixture models for the differential analysis of DNA methylation data: an application to prostate cancer: Methods

-The complete data log-likelihood function (\ref{equation 10}) can be used to find the MLEs $\hat{\boldsymbol{\tau}}$ and $\hat{\boldsymbol{\theta}}$ using the Expectation-Maximisation (EM) algorithm \cite{EM}.
-Further, a probabilistic clustering solution is available from the expected value of $z_{ck}$, the posterior probability of CpG site $c$ belonging to cluster $k$, provided on convergence of the EM algorithm.
+The complete data log-likelihood function (\ref{equation 10a}) can be used to find the MLEs $\hat{\bm{\tau}}$ and $\hat{\bm{\theta}}$ using the expectation-maximisation (EM) algorithm \citep{EM}; on convergence a probabilistic clustering solution is also available from the expected value of $z_{ck}$, the posterior probability of CpG site $c$ belonging to cluster $k$.